 For those who think they know London, or think they know the City, this tour is for you!

-The tour begins at Barbican tube station and ends in the centre of the City (a short walk from Bank tube station) and lasts approx 2 hours.
-Cost £10 per person (concessions £9).
-Minimum group size 15, maximum group size 25.
+The tour begins at Barbican tube station and ends in the centre of the City (a short walk from Bank tube station) and lasts approx 2.5 hours.

 Christopher Wren’s City of London

 Take a meander through the City of London as Christopher Wren might have known it.
 Explore the medieval alleyways and street layout that contributed to the spread of the Great Plague in 1665 and the Great Fire of London in 1666.
 Learn how the fire began, spread and who was blamed and see how it was remembered.
 The later 17th century was also a crucial period in the development of London as a financial centre so we will explore the coffee houses where great financial institutions were born.

 Post-fire Christopher Wren was the dominant personality in London’s rebuilding, shaping how the City was rebuilt.
 He also oversaw the building of 51 City churches as well as his masterpiece St Paul’s Cathedral.
 We will admire some of the best examples of work, and learn more about him as a man, what inspired him and how his architectural style developed.
 We will finish by reflecting on the role of the Blitz, the 2nd Great Fire of London, in shaping his legacy and the City of London as we know it today.